 A chapter excerpt from a forthcoming novel by Chris Middleton

 (Literary fiction, a story told in real time.
-Ageing reference book publisher Fin has lost his job and is returning home on a slow commuter train, haunted by visions and unaware that the stories he spins about his fellow passengers will end in violent confrontation and the revelation of a terrible secret.)
+Ageing reference book publisher Fin has lost his job and is returning home on a slow commuter train, haunted by visions and unaware that the stories he spins in his mind about his fellow passengers will end in violent confrontation and the revelation of a terrible secret.)

 They both had brown hair: his rough and sculpted into crests and spikes, hers smooth and gathered in bunches.
 The girl sat next to Fin without a glance, the boy wrestled their bags under the table and sat opposite.
 Neither spoke.
 Fin knew he was invisible to the young and let his eyes wander over their faces.
 She is bright and fragile, he thought, a Humanities student who drinks tea from a broken mug.
 Her name is Polly, Bebe, or Suze (Clare is too plain for her).
 He is thick-set and slow – and studying medicine, of course.
 His name is Adam, Dan, or Joe.
 She is much brighter than him, but has not yet been disappointed.
 For now, they adore each other.
 They met in their first year and become inseparable – like siblings, thought Fin.
 She reading Wilde at 3am, him poring over histopathology texts in her room.

 The girl wore an oversized, coarse-knit jumper – the boy’s, perhaps.
 They have won each other, then, thought Fin.
 This boy whose leonine face looks at her without flinching.
 She imagines that anything would be safe in his hands: a bird, a horse’s mouth, her heart.
 Fin smiled to himself.